multiversx/mx-sdk-dapp-core/README.md

 3. Tracking Transactions

-The basic option is to use the built-in tracking which displays toast notifications with default messages.
+The basic option is to use the built-in tracking, which displays toast notifications with default messages.

 ```ts
 await transactionManager.track(signedTransactions,